 These are my views, my opinions.
 I don’t judge people who allow their kids to wear bikini’s in public.
 I genuinely don’t.
 A little part of me is jealous of them as they allow their children to enjoy their innocence.
 In my heart I actually feel guilty by enforcing my conservativeness on to my girls, but I can’t fight my own instinct on this.

 I wish I felt less concerned, like I could ‘let go’ a little and let them be more free.
 I just don’t.

 I started writing this post a week ago, and then I decided to do a bit more research to see if I was just being ultra-conservative or maybe I had gone a bit overboard with the protectiveness.
 So I ran a poll on Twitter and the results did surprise me.

-Maybe I am too protective, too conservative, too old-fashioned.
+Maybe I am too protective, conservative, and old-fashioned.
 Maybe.
 Maybe not.

-I pray that my views are not misinterpreted by them in that they start to feel ashamed of their bodies later on in life.
+I pray that my views are not misinterpreted by my girls and that they one day feel ashamed of their bodies.

-Just to end off, as a blogger I wanted to SEO this post as much as I could, so I opened Google to start searching for terms that would suit this post and it hit me … I can’t search for “little girls in bikinis” … and I’m just going to leave that sentence right there and ask you all to consider the implication of that.
+Food for thought: as a blogger I wanted to SEO this post as much as I could, so I opened Google to start searching for terms that would suit this post and it hit me – I can’t search for “little girls in bikinis”!
+I’m just going to leave that sentence right there and ask you all to consider the implication of that.

-I genuinely look forward to reading everyone’s comments on this subject and ‘listening’ to your views.
+I genuinely look forward to reading everyone’s comments on the subject of children in bikinis and ‘listening’ to your views.
 I don’t claim to have the ‘right’ opinion, I just needed to write this post.